 Picking and choosing your wedding colors can be quite the task, especially if this one of the first decorating decisions you make.
 It can determine everything from the look and feel of your reception room down to the design of your wedding invitations.
-So before you start playing around with what colors complement each other well and carry out the theme of the wedding you're determined to plan, here are seven things to consider when deciding your wedding colors.
+So before you start playing around with what colors compliment each other well and carry out the theme of the wedding you're determined to plan, here are seven things to consider when deciding your wedding colors.

 1. When You'll Use These Colors

 Start off by deciding when you'll use these colors.
 Will they be a primary part of all your decorations or just a secondary color you use when you're selecting napkins and party favors?